panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-checkbox-custom-check-values-go1f9u?file=/src/App.vue)

-`checked` ref is bound to the checkbox status but has either `'on'` or `'off'` value.
+`checked` ref is bound to the checkbox status.
+This time, instead of having a boolean, it can have either `'on'` or `'off'` value depending on the checkbox check status.

 ### 4.4 Radio buttons

-If you'd like to bind a group of radio buttons, then you need to apply to the group the same `v-model` binding.
+To bind a group of radio buttons, then you need to apply to the group the same `v-model` binding.

 ```html
 <input type="radio" v-model="option" value="a" />